-- 3.6.1 Cleaning and disinfecting of surfaces is to be conducted using cleaning products as per DHHS Cleaning and Disinfection guidelines to reduce coronavirus (COVID-19) Transmission the specific guidance is available here. - Cleaning and disinfection of amenities and meal areas must occur between work group breaks - Cleaning and disinfection of Personnel Hoists should occur at the end of each hoist operator shift - Routine cleaning of 'Frequently Touched Surfaces', surfaces such as toilets, door handles, stair handrails, light switches, lift buttons, table tops.
+3.6.1 Cleaning and disinfecting of surfaces is to be conducted using cleaning products as per DHHS Cleaning and Disinfection guidelines to reduce coronavirus (COVID-19) Transmission - the specific guidance is included in Section 9 - Attachments.

+- Cleaning and disinfection of amenities and meal areas must occur between work group breaks - · Cleaning and disinfection of Personnel Hoists should occur at the end of each hoist operator shift - Routine cleaning of 'Frequently Touched Surfaces', surfaces such as toilets, door handles, stair handrails, light switches, lift buttons, table tops.